DigitalHammer/Scarlet/README.md

   ![Link an image](https://raw.githubusercontent.com/DigitalHammer/Scarlet/main/Resources/Images/ansible-config-remoteuser.png "Scarlet Network Diagram")

 - Create and run the DVWA playbook
-  - Create a YAML file in the `/etc/ansible/` directory -- (*Note: directories can be setup based on preference*)
+  - Create a YAML file in the `/etc/ansible/` directory
      ```
-    > nano /etc/ansible/dvwa-playbook.yml
+    > nano /etc/ansible/ansible-playbook.dvwa.yml
     ```
     - Copy and paste this [DVWA Playbook](Ansible-Playbooks/ansible-playbook-dvwa.yml) into the new YAML file, save, and exit
+    - (*Note: change `remote_user` and any directories if your setup is different than the ones in this file*)
   - Run DVWA playbook
     ```
-     > ansible-playbook dvwa-playbook.yml
+     > ansible-playbook ansible-playbook.dvwa.yml
      ```

 - Place DVWA servers behind a load balancer